7 minute read

 To mitigate risks associated with poor data quality, take the following steps:

-2. Develop a Data Improvement Plan – Identify gaps and implement a strategy to enhance data completeness and digitisation.
+2. Develop a Data Improvement Plan – to identify gaps and implement a strategy to enhance data completeness and digitisation.

-At Datagraphic, we’re helping pension service providers and occupational pension scheme administrators prepare data for Pensions Dashboards.
+At Datagraphic, we’re helping pension service providers and occupational pension scheme administrators prepare data for successful Pensions Dashboards ecosystem connectivity.

 The Pensions Dashboards ecosystem will send schemes a ‘find request’ to try to match every verified potential member.
 The request could include a combination of data from fields such as first name, last name, date of birth, National Insurance number, previous names, addresses, email address/es, and mobile phone number/s.

 Taking steps to get your data ready for these requests by auditing member contact data and filling any gaps is essential.
-However, don’t worry if your resources are in short supply or if you’d like to automate the process of updating members’ data; we can help.
+You can download a sample Data Improvement Plan here.
+However, don’t worry if your resources are in short supply or if you are wondering where to start automating the process of updating members’ data; we can help.

-Using Aceni, our outbound mail service, we create mailing campaigns, which automatically write to members asking to check their contact details.
-Mailings can include pre-populated forms and Business Reply Envelopes (BREs), making it easy for members to return correspondence.
-Plus, we can include QR codes and links to digital forms to encourage members to self-serve and update their information online.
+Using Aceni, our outbound mail service, we create mailing campaigns that automatically write to members, asking them to check their contact details.
+Mailings can include pre-populated questionnaire forms and Business Reply Envelopes (BREs), making it easy for members to return correspondence.
+Plus, we can include QR codes linking to digital forms to encourage members to self-serve and update their information online, and bespoke digital imaging options that are especially useful for capturing information from overseas members to reduce postage costs.

-For any replies received, Datagraphic’s Inbound Mail team can scan forms and automatically capture data for import into your line-of-business systems, removing timely and costly manual data entry.
+For any replies received, Datagraphic’s Inbound Mail team can scan forms and automatically capture physical and digital data for import into your line-of-business systems, removing timely and costly manual data entry.

-One client working in a pension team told us that pension information could become outdated within 3-4 years.
-For example, their records become incomplete as members move house, get married, or experience bereavement.
+One client working in a pension team recently told us that pension information can become outdated within a few years.
+For example, their records became incomplete as members moved house, got married, or experienced bereavement.
 ‘Gone away’ or returned replies to regular correspondence aren’t always updated as fast as possible which can cost the organisation wasted mail and administrative time to investigate or follow up.

 To reduce and even eliminate this unnecessary expense, document automation can take the pain out of data cleansing.